nqmn/HLD-DDOSDN_ddos_dataset/README.md

    * Perfect metrics across all feature sets are highly suspicious in real-world cybersecurity datasets.
    * This suggests a **data leakage** or spurious correlations.
+   * Features like `Bwd IAT Min` and `Pkt Len Std` indicate that the classifier likely learned the timing patterns associated with different DDoS attack rates (e.g., 0.2s vs 0.03s).

 3. **Feature Overperformance**